Wire Jewelry Tip of the Year: Make Perfect Ear Wire Sets in Minutes

 |7.
 Grasp both wire ends (at the open end) and cut them to match evenly with wire nippers/flush cutters.
 File the wire ends smooth with a nail file or a cup burr.|

 |8.
 Using round-nose pliers, bend out the ends of the ear wires just a bit.
 (Ever wonder why ear wires have this little bend?
 It creates balance in the ear wires and also helps keep them in your ears without having to create a hook closure like French ear wires have.)If you are making a bunch of ear wires for future use, this is a good place to stop.
 Make a bunch and throw them in your “ear wire box,” connected like they are, until you need them.|

 |9.
 When you’re ready to use a pair of the ear wires, bend out the end loop a little bit and cut off the tip of the loop with wire nippers/flush cutters.|

 |10.
 Using round-nose pliers, bend the loop closed again on each ear wire.|

 |Wahoo!
 You did it!
 You’ve just made a perfectly matched pair of ear wires in minutes.
 If you’re making several ear wire sets at once, Ellie recommends keeping them attached until you need them; then you can cut off the rounded wire ends when you’re ready to turn the looped wire into perfect ear wires.|

-When I don’t have friends like Ellie around to give me brilliant wirework advice, Step-by-Step Wire Jewelry magazine is my go-to mag for great wire jewelry techniques and inspiration.
-Subscribe to Step-by-Step Wire Jewelry magazine and stay in-the-know with all the best wire jewelry tips and project designs.
+When I don’t have friends like Eleanore around to give me brilliant wirework advice, Step-by-Step Wire Jewelry magazine is my go-to mag for great wire jewelry techniques and inspiration.
+Get timeless Step-by-Step Wire Jewelry magazine collections and back issues for all the best wire jewelry tips and projects.
 And if you’re mad for earrings, get the endlessly inspiring 101 Wire Earrings book by Denise Peck.